 02 of 07

 Royal Taxi Inc. has been providing transportation services to individuals and corporations in their dark blue cabs for more than 50 years.
-They proudly note that their company serves clients with special needs and makes sure that their cars drivers alike operate in accordance with AODA (Accessibility for Ontarians with Disabilities Act).
+They proudly note that their company serves clients with special needs and makes sure that their car drivers all operate in accordance with AODA (Accessibility for Ontarians with Disabilities Act).

 03 of 07